olooney/oranlooney.com/content/post/jeopardy.md

-examples but just chunk whatever useful documents are lying around), it's flexible (you can mix-and-match with any LLM to acheive the right balance of cost, quality, and speed) and above it *works*, giving noticeable improvement in task performance and answer quality..
+examples but just chunk whatever useful documents are lying around), it's flexible (you can mix-and-match with any LLM to acheive the right balance of cost, quality, and speed) and above it *works*, giving noticeable improvement in task performance and answer quality.

 ### Llama 3